Get the Standard

 - Test procedure

-Electronic products are tested for EFT immunity to insure their continued reliable operation if subjected to realistic levels of fast transients.
+Electronic products are tested for EFT immunity to ensure their continued reliable operation if subjected to realistic levels of fast transients.
 The European Union’s EMC Directive mandates EFT testing for virtually all electrical and electronic products as a condition for obtaining the CE Mark before shipping to a member state of the European Union.

 Generic Immunity, Product and Product Family Standards require that EFT tests be performed in accordance with Basic EMC Standards: IEC 801-4, IEC 61000-4-4 or EN 61000-4-4.
 Thermo KeyTek's Application Note, "EMC Standards Overview," provides an overview of European Standards for electromagnetic compatibility, describes how the Standards relate to one another, and lists sources for procuring copyrighted documents.
 IEC 801-4, IEC 61000-4-4, and EN 61000-4-4 are essentially the same for test voltages and levels.